xovox/RetroCRT/README.md

 * Simplified WiFi configuration via /boot/retrocrt/wpa_supplicant.conf.txt
   * If you don't have this file, re-run RetroCRT configurator & it will appear

-# Consumer TV Compatibility

-Strictly NTSC TVs at this time

 # Troubleshooting

 Before doing anything else, update RetroCRT!
 You can do this in the RetroPie screen in EmulationStation.